 Penalties for Breaking Time Tracking Laws in the EU

-The Court of Justice of the European Union requires EU Member States to ensure employers accurately record working time.
-However, no directives prescribe exact penalties for inaccurate recording of working time.
-Instead, Article 23 of the Working Time Directive mandates each EU Member State to determine “effective, proportionate, and dissuasive” penalties for non-compliance.
+Although the Court of Justice of the European Union requires EU Member States to ensure that employers accurately record working time, there are no directives that prescribe exact penalties for the inaccurate recording of working time.

 Legal Cases Related to Time Tracking Laws in the EU